Complete ionization for a non-autonomous point interaction model in d = 2: The Laplace transform of the charge

 Now, we can go back to the study of \eqref{eq:homogeneous_eq} on $\S_\ell(\omega)$.
 However, before presenting the proof of Theorem \ref{teo:poles_smallalpha}, a further auxiliary result is necessary.
-In particular, we prove that, for $\alpha_0$ small, points where \eqref{eq:homogeneous_eq} admits a non trivial solution are distant at most $\mathcal{O}(\alpha^2)$ from the point $p_{\mathrm{s}}$ defined by \eqref{eq-truepole}.
+In particular, we prove that, for $\alpha_0$ small, points where \eqref{eq:homogeneous_eq} admits a non trivial solution are distant more than $C\alpha^2_0$ from the point $p_{\mathrm{s}}$ defined by \eqref{eq-truepole}, for some $C>0$.

 \begin{pro} Under the assumptions of Theorem \ref{teo:poles_smallalpha}, there exist $C>0$ and $A_0>0$ such that, for $0<|\alpha_0|<A_0$, \eqref{eq:homogeneous_eq} admits only the trivial solution for every $p\in\{p\in\S_\ell(\omega):|p-p_{\mathrm{s}}|\geq C\alpha^2_0\}$. \end{pro}